A Grand Colonial Revival Building

 In the heart of downtown Santa Barbara, nestled between old mission-style homes and colonial office buildings, stands what many consider to be the grandest colonial revival structure ever constructed.
 The Santa Barbara Courthouse, designed by William Mooser III, was completed in 1929, replacing the one damaged by the 1925 earthquake.

 The interiors of the courthouse feature murals by Sayre Groesbeck and paintings by John B. Smeraldi, who also adorned the ceilings of the Biltmore Hotel in Los Angeles and the iconic Breakers Hotel in Florida.

 - The courthouse consists of four buildings occupying 150,000 square feet (14,000 m2).

 - The clock tower is 85 feet (26 meters) tall.

 - The property is surrounded by palms and trees from 25 countries.

-Within the courthouse’s sunken gardens and mission style interiors, visitors are free to explore the property and enjoy all it has to offer including; guided tours, picnics and special events.
-Even thou the courthouse is closed for business on the weekends, the property remains open to the public whereby a brief visit to the information desk can provide suggestions on how to explore the property and enjoy the visit.
+Within the courthouse’s sunken gardens and mission-style interiors, visitors are free to explore the property and enjoy all it has to offer, including guided tours, picnics, and special events.
+Although the courthouse is closed for business on the weekends, the property remains open to the public.
+A brief visit to the information desk can provide suggestions on how to explore the property and make the most of the visit.

 The clock tower is called “El Mirador” which mean the lookout in Spanish.

-The observation deck located at the top of the tower provides 360 degree panoramic views of the Santa Barbara mountains, city and the Pacific ocean.
-The Santa Barbara Courthouse with is serene grounds, remarkable architecture and beautiful interiors is an extraordinary attraction definitely worth the visit.
+The observation deck, located at the tower’s pinnacle, provides 360-degree panoramic views of the Santa Barbara mountains, city, and the Pacific Ocean.
+The Santa Barbara Courthouse, featuring serene grounds, remarkable architecture, and beautiful interiors, is an extraordinary attraction that is certainly worth visiting.